 - a combination of both

-People may need to use hydroquinone for at least 3 months to see an effect.
+People may need to use hydroquinone for at least

 Anecdotal reports state kojic acid is effective in treating dark circles.
 Kojic acid is a natural product that comes from two species of fungi.
 However, it is important to know that side effects of kojic acid can include contact dermatitis and reddening of the skin.